naveenkantamneni/aws-examples/eks-keyspaces-app/README.md

-# Example Application to test Connection from Amazon EKS to Amazon Keyspaces using SigV4 Authentication
+# Sample Application for Amazon EKS to Amazon Keyspaces connectivity Testing using SigV4 Authentication

-This example demonstrates how to use this Keyspaces Spring Boot example Application to test the connectivity from Amazon EKS to Amazon Keyspaces using SigV4 authentication.
+This example showcases a Spring Boot application designed for testing the connection between Amazon Elastic Kubernetes Service (EKS) and Amazon Keyspaces, utilizing SigV4 authentication for secure connectivity.

 ## Prerequisites